 - Materials of regional interest (i.e. Maine Collection)

 - Appropriateness of format

 The Liberty Library values a free and inquiring society, and affirms its support of the Library Bill of Rights, the Freedom to Read Statement, Freedom to View, and M.S.R.A.
 27 § 121 Confidentiality of library records.

 Removal from Collection

 The Library keeps the collection vital and useful by retaining or replacing materials, and by removing, on a systematic and continuous basis, those works that are worn, outdated, of little historical significance, or no longer in demand.
-Materials are removed from the library collection at the decision of the Library Director, and the materials may be sold, discarded, given away for free or for a donation, or be given to local philanthropic, educational, cultural or other organizations.
+Materials are removed at the decision of the Library Director, and the materials may be sold, discarded, given away for free or for a donation, or be given to local philanthropic, educational, cultural or other organizations.